 Once I complete all the sociology requirements will I be eligible to graduate?
 The sociology requirements are only a portion of the requirements necessary for the degree.
 Students should consult with the College of Letters and Science regarding other requirements such as breadth, unit, residency and upper division units outside the major.
 They can also order a DARS Report via BearFacts to review all of their requirements for the degree.

 Must I take Sociology 101 before 102?
 And if so, why?
 Yes.
-This course is set up as a year-long sequence course.
+This course is set up as a year-long sequence course and students must earn a C- or better in SOC 101 before proceeding with SOC 102.
 What is taught in 101 is based on the foundation that is taught in 102.
 Furthermore, students should try to take these courses from the same instructor or the instructor who might take over the class in his/her absence.

 When should I take the theory sequence?
 We encourage students to try to take 101/102 as soon as possible, usually in their junior year, because the theoretical perspective they learn is very helpful in other upper division courses.

 How often are sociology courses offered?
 The department tries to offer each survey course either once or twice a year.
-Soc 1, 5, 101, and 102 are offered every fall and spring semester.
-Soc H190A IS offered in the fall and the second part, Soc H190B, is offered in the spring.
-We try to offer sociology electives once a year depending on teaching resources available.
+Soc 1 and 5 are generally offered every fall and spring semester.
+Soc H190A is only offered in the fall and Soc H190B is offered in the spring.
+We try to offer a variety of sociology electives each semester and during the summer depending on teaching resources available.
 Some courses are only taught once every 3-4 semesters.

 May I use a sociology independent study (Soc.
 197, 198, 199) in satisfaction of the sociology elective requirement?
 No. Independent studies will not count for sociology major requirements.
 The units will count towards unit requirements in the college.

 What kind of courses will count for sociology electives?
-Any upper division sociology course, numbered 101C-196W (or graduate sociology courses) that are not already being used to satisfy another requirement.
+Any upper division sociology course, numbered 103-196W (or graduate sociology courses) that are not already being used to satisfy another requirement.

 When should I take the seminar requirement?
 We recommend you take a seminar when you find a topic that interests you.
 We offer 5-9 different ones each semester.
 We generally offer one Seminar in the Summer, but this is not guaranteed.
 The 190's have Soc.
 1 as a prerequisite.
 Priority for enrollment in these seminars is given to sociology majors, in priority of graduation needs.